 Sometimes professionals commit white collar crimes without realizing that what they are doing is illegal.
 They may even witness others engaging in the same activity.
 Perhaps they were following orders or being pressured by a superior in a company.

 It’s not enough to just be a good Indiana white collar criminal defense attorney in these cases.
 The most competent white collar criminal defense lawyers also intimately understand the prosecution’s angles and strategies.
-At The Criminal Defense Team, we have three former prosecutors available to our white collar criminal clients, in addition to three out of the six Indiana Board-Certified* Criminal Trial Specialists on our team.
+At The Criminal Defense Team, we have three former prosecutors available to our white collar criminal clients, in addition to four out of the six Indiana Board-Certified* Criminal Trial Specialists on our team.

 Many white collar crimes involve corporate fraud.